 TL;DR

-- Recruiting CRM software can save significant time and money by automating manual data entry and repetitive tasks.
+- Recruiting CRM software saves time and money by automating data entry and repetitive tasks.

-- Integrations with ATS, email, and communication tools streamline workflows and reduce disconnected systems issues.
+- Integrations with ATS, email and communication tools reduce disconnected systems and streamline workflows.

 What manual tasks are slowing down the hiring process?